bps90/snapai/README.md

 ![alt text](docs/imgs/tutorial-5.jpeg)

 ---

 ### Commands to export dependencies
+If you modify the environment, you can export the dependencies with the following commands, but we recommend that you modify manually the env.yml file.

 ```bash
 $ conda env export --no-builds | grep -v "^prefix:"  > environment.yml